Regional 1 Midlands

-Regional 1 Midlands (until 2022–23 known as Midlands Premier and up until 2016–17 known as National League 3 Midlands) is a level five semi-professional league in the English rugby union system.
+Regional 1 Midlands (until 2021–22 known as Midlands Premier and up until 2016–17 known as National League 3 Midlands) is a level five semi-professional league in the English rugby union system.
 It is one of six leagues at this level.
 When this division began in 1987 it was known as Midlands Division 1.
 The format of the league was changed at the beginning of the 2009–10 season following a reorganisation by the Rugby Football Union (RFU), and the name change from National League 3 to Premier was introduced for the 2017–18 season by the RFU in order to lessen confusion for what is a series of regional leagues.
-Midlands Premier is the highest regional rugby union league in the English Midlands.
+Regional 1 Midlands is the highest regional rugby union league in the English Midlands.

+Syston are the current champions and are promoted to National League 2 West.

 Format

-The club that finishes as champions are automatically promoted to National League 2 West.
-Relegated teams drop down to either, Regional 2 East Midlands, Regional 2 North Midlands or Regional 2 West Midlands, depending on there location, and other factors such as the location of relegated and promoted teams in other divisions.
+The club that finishes as champions is automatically promoted to National League 2 West.
+Relegated teams drop down to either, Regional 2 East Midlands, Regional 2 North Midlands or Regional 2 West Midlands, depending on their location, and other factors such as the location of relegated and promoted teams in other divisions.

-The season runs from September to May and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
+The season runs from September to April and comprises twenty-two rounds of matches, with each club playing each of its rivals home and away.
 The results of the matches contribute points to the league table as follows: